swarbler/bestof/software/desktop-apps.md

 - **todo.txt:** sleek
 - **notepad alternative (Windows):** Notepad++

-{: .note }
-Both Joplin and Obsidian have loads of different plugins and are great note-taking apps.
+> Both Joplin and Obsidian have loads of different plugins and are great note-taking apps.
 Joplin is open-source whereas Obsidian is closed, and Obsidian organises notes in "vaults" whereas Joplin has "notebooks"

 ## Documents

 - **office suites:** LibreOffice / OnlyOffice

-{: .note }
 > LibreOffice's UI looks terrible in Windows for whatever reason, so I prefer OnlyOffice when I'm using Windows.
 LibreOffice is fine on Linux though.
 >
 > Aside from the better UI on Windows, OnlyOffice has better compatibility with MS Office compared to LibreOffice.
 LibreOffice has more features, however.
 LibreOffice is also not owned by a company like OnlyOffice is, so that may influence your decision.